Kubetorch Examples

 Kubetorch is a generational improvement on existing systems, including Kubeflow or custom CD applications.

-• Platform engineers who like Kubernetes clusters can rely on the observability, auth, quota management, and logging features available in Kubernetes.
+• Platform engineers who like Kubernetes rely on standard observability, auth, quota management, and logging.

-• ML/AI engineers and researchers who prefer to work in Python can work in Python, from defining an "image," to requesting GPUs and multiple nodes, to dispatching and eagerly executing their programs.
+• ML/AI engineers and researchers who prefer Python work in Python as if local, from defining compute requirements to deploying to logs streaming back.

-• In development, iteration loops are ~3 seconds since code changes are hot-synced to remote, which eliminates the slow 20-30 minute delays from push-and-pray development and constant Docker image rebuilding.
+• In development, iteration loops are ~2 seconds as code changes are hot-synced to Kubernetes, eliminating the slow 20-30 minute delays from constant Docker image rebuilding.

-• In production, run the dispatch code identically for perfectly reproducible execution across research and production (and back to research).
+• In production, dispatch and execution happen identically for perfectly reproducible execution across research and production (and back to research).

-• Complete flexibility and future-proof your platform.
+• Kubetorch is completely unopinionated.
 You can adopt any distributed framework (Ray, Spark, PyTorch Distributed, Dask, etc), use any orchestrator, use any model registry, and add any cloud.

 Installation

-Kubetorch is deployed onto your own Kubernetes clusters via Helm chart, and any end users (or systems) with a kubeconfig can use the Kubetorch Python client to interact with powerful remote compute from any Python interpreter.
-If you do not currently use Kubernetes today, we have Terraform examples that provide reasonable defaults for EKS/GKE/AKS.
+Kubetorch is deployed onto your own Kubernetes clusters via Helm chart, and any end users (or systems) with a kubeconfig can use the Kubetorch Python client deploy workloads to Kubernetes.
+If you do not use Kubernetes today, we have Terraform examples that provide reasonable defaults.